pepa65/m2m/README.md

 [![GitHub](https://img.shields.io/github/license/pepa65/m2m.svg)](LICENSE)
 # m2m - Move from POP3 to Maildir

-* **v1.10.9**
+* **v1.10.10**
 * License: GPLv3+
 * Just pull mails from POP3 servers (TLS can be disabled) and put them in local Maildirs.
-Proxies and Onion entry servers are supported.
+* Proxies and Onion entry servers are supported.
 * Multiple accounts supported, which are accessed concurrently.
 * RFC6856 compliant (UTF8 before anything) so works with Courier as well.
-* It can keep mails on the server, but does not remember/store which have been seen.
+* It can keep mails on the server, but does not remember/store which mails have been seen.
 * Expanded from github.com/unkaktus/mm

 ## Install
 * `go install github.com/pepa65/m2m@latest`
 * The directory `~/.m2m.conf` contains all the account config files which are checked concurrently.
   The file name is taken as the account name.
 (See the `Example` file in the repo).
-* The config files have the POP3 server config details and the Maildir location with parameters:
+* The (YAML) config files have the POP3 server config details and the Maildir location with parameters:
   - `active`: `true`/`false` - Account is active [default] or not
   - `username`: POP3 username [mandatory]
   - `password`: POP3 password [mandatory]